Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ### ThrottlePresetUP/ThrottlePresetMID/ThrottlePresetDOWN [Values See Below] ###
 - This maps the Throttle 3-Way Toggle Switch for UP, MIDDLE & DOWN so you can change on-the-fly your main Throttle axis.
 For example, you could use Forward Only for SRV, but Full Range for Ships or set to Precision for movement around structures in space!

-- Each can be set to one of five preset axis values including: mThrottleFwdOnly, mThrottlePrecision, mThrottleFullScale, mThrottleFullScaleCustom, mThrottleTrimmed.
+- Each can be set to one of seven preset axis values including: mThrottleFwdOnly, mThrottlePrecision, mThrottleFullScale, mThrottleFullScaleCustom, mThrottleTrimmed, mThrottleFullNonLinear, mThrottleFwdNonLinear.

 - mThrottleFwdOnly [0 -> 100] enabled Forward Only Axis.
 This will use the full range of the Throttle in the Forward direction.
 (Press digital reverse thrust to move backwards)
 - mThrottlePrecision [-50 -> 50] reduces sensitivity of the Throttle by 50%.
 This means at 100% you will be flying in the 'blue zone' on your speed dial where this would normally be at 50%.
 - mThrottleFullScale [-100 -> 100] allows full range movement, with Throttle centered as 0 thrust.
 Move to bottom half you go in reverse, move to the top half you go forward.
 There is small deadzone in center.
 - mThrottleFullScaleCustom [-100 -> 80] is same as above but trims the range to 80% for less movement in the forward direction.
 - mThrottleTrimmed [-75 -> 75] reduces the movement range required to hit 100% by 25% in both directions.
+- mThrottleFullNonLinear [-100 ~> 100] allows full range movement, with a custom axis curve.
+Fast->Slow curve.
+- mThrottleFwdNonLinear [0 ~> 100] enabled Forward Only Axis, with a custom axis curve.
+Fast->Slow curve.

 ` `
 ## -> SHIP/SRV PIP CONFIG ##